The University of Kansas Cancer Center

 University of Kansas Kansas City, Kansas

-The University of Kansas Cancer Center (KUCC) was founded in 2002 and became an NCI-designated cancer center in 2012.
+The University of Kansas Cancer Center was founded in 2002 and became the state’s only NCI-designated cancer center in 2012.
 The Center’s mission, through its innovative approach to drug discovery, delivery, and development, is to transform cancer research and clinical care delivered in Kansas and Missouri.

-KUCC operates as a matrix organization, including: the University of Kansas Medical Center campuses in Kansas City, Wichita and Salina, the University of Kansas in Lawrence and its #2 ranked School of Pharmacy (per NIH funding), The University of Kansas Hospital, and the Stowers Institute for Medical Research (via consortium agreement).
+KU Cancer Center operates as a matrix organization that includes: the University of Kansas Medical Center campuses in Kansas City, Wichita and Salina, the University of Kansas in Lawrence and its highly ranked School of Pharmacy (per NIH funding), The University of Kansas Health System, the Stowers Institute for Medical Research and Children’s Mercy Kansas City (via consortium agreements).

-KUCC receives tremendous institutional, community, and state support as evidenced by more than $100 million in funding from KU Endowment, $38 million from the University of Kansas, $53 million from the Kansas Bioscience Authority, $28 million from the State of Kansas, $5 million per year from the Johnson County Education and Research tax, and $2 million per year from The University of Kansas Hospital.
-KUCC maintains a collegial environment that encourages transdisciplinary collaboration with new and renovated space, including the 82,000 square foot KU Clinical Research Center, the 170,000 square foot Kansas Masonic Cancer Research Institute, and five shared resources—Lead Development and Optimization, Biospecimen Repository, Biostatistics, Transgenic and Gene-Targeting, and Health Communication Research.
+As the only academically based clinical and basic cancer research center in the region, KU Cancer Center receives tremendous institutional, community and state support.
+This includes more than $202 million in funding from KU Endowment, $72 million from the University of Kansas, $47 million from the Kansas Bioscience Authority, $54 million from the State of Kansas, $5 million per year from the Johnson County Education and Research Triangle tax and $2 million per year from The University of Kansas Health System.
+KU Cancer Center maintains a collegial environment that encourages transdisciplinary collaboration with new and renovated space, including the state-of-the-art Cambridge Tower, which houses the surgical oncology units, the unique 82,000 square-foot KU Clinical Research Center and the 170,000 square-foot Kansas Masonic Cancer Research Institute.
+KU Cancer Center has five shared resources—Lead Development and Optimization, Biospecimen, Biostatistics & Informatics, Transgenic and Gene-Targeting and Clinical Pharmacology.

 * This profile was provided by the University of Kansas Cancer Center.